alfonso-torres/eng84_Terraform/README.md

 ## Terraform and benefits

-Is a __orhcestration__ tool.
+Is a __orchestration__ tool.
 Is part of IAC, specifically dealing with orchestration of infrastructure in the cloud.
 We need orchestration tools and scripts that talk to the cloud to pull them together into the architecture, so Terraform will do this work for us.

 Terraform is an open-source infrastructure as code software tool that enables you to safely and predictably create, change, and improve infrastructure.
 Terraform codifies cloud APIs into declarative configuration files.